loukasprevyzis/dob-api/README.md

 ## 🔐 Security for Ideal Production Environment

 - Any secrets exposed are for testing purposes only - in a real production scenario, Secrets Management would be enforced (e.g. Secrets Manager, Hashicorp Vault)
-- Secure SSH access limited to specific IPs.
 - Some security group rules are non-restrictive for testing purposes only from my local machine.

 ---

 ## 📚 Notes
 - Designed for self-hosted PostgreSQL, avoiding managed services.
-- Suitable for real-world SRE/DataOps challenges involving HA, DR, and automation.
 - Code quality and testing prioritized.
-- Use of common sense for validations, retries, and error handling.
+- Use of common sense for validations, retries, and error handling for the API app.
 - Application startup handles app user/table creation, removing the need for fragile logic in cloud-init scripts.